sympy/sympy/doc/src/guides/custom-functions.md

 something no matter what their inputs are.
 These functions are never left in an unevaluated, symbolic form like `f(x)`.

-In this case, you should just use a normal Python function using the `def` keyword.
+In this case, you should use a normal Python function using the `def` keyword.

 ```py